mfansler/TidyGEO/TidyGEO/help_docs/FAQ.md

 [&uarr; To top](#contents)

-### <a name="clinical-data"></a>Clinical data
+### <a name="phenotype-data"></a>Phenotype data

-* __What is clinical data?__
+* __What is phenotype data?__
     + This data describes the samples that were used in the study.
 Each sample has an ID starting with “GSM”.
-The clinical data may include information about treatments (e.g. case vs control), demographic information (e.g. male vs female) or information about the experiment itself (e.g. the research institution).
-Knowing clinical information about a sample can be useful in interpreting patterns in the assay data.
+The phenotype data may include information about treatments (e.g. case vs control), demographic information (e.g. male vs female) or information about the experiment itself (e.g. the research institution).
+Knowing phenotype information about a sample can be useful in interpreting patterns in the assay data.
 For example, if you know which samples are the cases and which are the controls, you can look at the differences between their assay measurements.

 #### <a name="selecting-informative-columns"></a>Selecting informative columns
 * __I selected some preset filters to remove columns from the data, but after I clicked "Filter columns", nothing happened.
 Why?__